Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Much more scrutiny.

-I want to take a second to speak to the folks reading this who are not my normal readers; if you are a normal reader then you can just skip this part… just jump down to the “four main points.”
+I want to take a second to speak to the folks who are not my regular readers; if you are a regular reader, you can skip this part and jump down to the “four main points.”

 … They gone? … Okay.

-Our group has been pushing for greater access to Novavax for over two years now.
+Our group has pushed for greater access to Novavax for over two years.

 When we started, it was looked at as inferior by “experts” on social media, and access was limited to just those who had never been vaccinated for COVID previously.